mtumilowicz/scala-graphql-caliban-workshop/README.md

     * connection - paginated field on an object
         * example: friends field on a user
     * edge - metadata about one object in the paginated list
-        * and includes a cursor to allow pagination starting from that object
+        * includes a cursor to allow pagination starting from that object
     * node - actual object
     * pageInfo - info about more pages of data to fetch